Sohampatel26/Revisiting-ML/README.md

 Day8- Solely worked on internship tasks (AWS database)

-Day9- Revised the mathematcs behind Transformers and also made notes on the same
+Day9- Statrted working on transformers and its mathematics.

+Day10: Completed Transformers and also created its notes.